Physical Therapist Assistant

 3. A complete PTA program application must be received between March 1 and June 1 for fall entry.
 Applications received after the deadline will be considered on a space-available basis.

-4. The PTA program online application is located on program’s webpage at www.wallacestate.edu - see online application instructions under the PTA Program Application tab.
+4. The PTA program online application is available annually from March 1 to June 1 & is located on program’s webpage at www.wallacestate.edu - see online application instructions under the PTA Program Application tab.
 All applicants are required to upload all required documentation to be eligible for program admission consideration.

-5. Official transcripts from each college attended must be provided to the Admissions Office and a copy of all unofficial transcripts must be uploaded to the online program application.
+5. Official transcripts from each college attended must be provided to the Admissions Office and an unofficial copy of all transcripts must be uploaded as part of the online program application.

 6. Student must meet the essential functions and technical standards required for the program as documented on the required WSCC physical form at www.wallacestate.edu -see Physical Form Essential Functions on the Health Division page.

-8. Documentation of a minimum of 24 hours of observation at not less than 2 different facilities; this paper work must be signed by the Licensed Physical Therapist or Licensed Physical Therapist Assistant under whom this observation was completed.
+8. Documentation of a minimum of 24 hours of observation at not less than 2 different facilities is required.
+This paper work must be signed by the Licensed Physical Therapist or Licensed Physical Therapist Assistant under whom this observation was completed.
 Additional hours will receive more points in the application process.
 This documentation must be uploaded to the online application.

 9. Applicants must possess a minimum of 3.0 or greater grade point average on a 4.0 scale with a “C” or better in all general required courses.
 GPA points calculated for program selection will be on the general education requirements only.
 Students who have successfully completed all of the general education requirements will be considered for admission first.
 Students who have not completed all general education requirements will be considered thereafter only if space is available and provided that submitted documentation reflects that the general education requirements will be successfully completed prior to the program start date.